 He allegedly asked gay co-worker Johnny Metcalfe “alright Arthur do you want a brew?”.

 On another occasion he allegedly told him, “you’re not a real man; only half a man”.

 Staines also allegedly referred to Metcalfe as “a bent bastard”.

-Prior to the homophobic allegations, the Fire Service issued Staines with a written final warning for referring to a female firefighter as a ‘b***h’.
+The Fire Service had previously issued Staines with a written final warning for referring to a female firefighter as a ‘b***h’.